CamposRF/HOWLish/README.md

 It classifies short audio snippets - 0.96 seconds of audio represented in 96 x 64 (frames x frequency bands) log-mel spectrograms - regarding the presence of wolf howls.
 For each snippet it predicts the presence (1) or absence (0) of a wolf howl.

-Evaluated on a test set with 5081 *wolf* and 36,198,705 *not-wolf*  96 x 64 log-mel spectrograms examples, HOWLish achieved the following performance:
+Evaluated on a test set with 5081 *wolf* and 36,198,705 *not-wolf* audio snippets, HOWLish achieved the following performance:

 <div align="center">